WebberZone/autoclose/readme.txt

 == Upgrade Notice ==

 = 3.2.0 =
 Behavior change: scheduled revision cleanup now keeps revisions within each post's retention limit and newer than the age cutoff (90 days) instead of deleting all; check the Revisions tab if enabled.
 On fortnightly or monthly maintenance, confirm a next run on the Tools page.
+Per-post close dates are now applied by one hourly sweep instead of one cron event per post, so a close happens within the hour after the time you set rather than to the exact minute; the `acc_close_dates_recurrence` filter sweeps more often.

 == Changelog ==